yaroslavkasatikov/kubernetes-library/README.md

 # The Kubernetes Library

-A collection of manifests and helm charts to manage your Kubernetes clusters like a boss.
+A collection of manifests and helm charts to manage your Kubernetes clusters and applications like a boss.